|

 actually much worse.

-to many topics of abuse.
-For example, are you aware of what's in your
+are links to many topics of abuse.
+For example, are you aware of what's

 modified food?
 Currently, corn, soy, cotton, canola, papaya, yellow